sksoumik/rotate_IP/README.md

 # rotate_IP
 Rotate IP address periodically and send requests with changed IP addresses.

-Program is tested on Ubuntu 20.04.3 LTS
+Program is tested on Ubuntu 20.04.3 LTS.

 ### install tor browser and modify torrc:
 ```